KYANJO/Data_assimilation_project/README.md

 ---

 ### **Running Applications with Data Assimilation**
 Each application includes either a Python script or a Jupyter notebook for execution.
-Detailed documentation for these scripts and notebooks is forthcoming.
+Detailed documentation for these scripts and notebooks is included in the README files in each application folder.
+The documentation and full implementation of flowline model is forthcoming.

-The **Icepack** application supports four variants of the Ensemble Kalman Filter for data assimilation:
+Both  **Icepack** and **Lorenz-96** applications support four variants of the Ensemble Kalman Filter for data assimilation:
 1. **ENEnKF**: Stochastic Ensemble Kalman Filter
 2. **DEnKF**: Deterministic Ensemble Kalman Filter
 3. **EnTKF**: Ensemble Transform Kalman Filter